hernantz/blog/content/configuration-is-an-api-not-an-sdk.md

 ll is aliased to `ls -alF`
 ```

-And yes, many apps allow for both `-s` short and `--long-descriptive` arguments.
+And yes, many apps allow for both `-s` short and long `--more-verbose` arguments.

-Config files are naturally better documenting and declarative.
-It's easier to make a diff and inspect.
+Alternatively, config files are naturally better documenting and declarative.
+Some file formats allow for comments and are great as starter templates to build upon.
+With files it's easier to make diff and track changes over time.

-On the other hand, environment variables are the simplest way to configure apps/scripts.
+Environment variables are the simplest way to configure apps/scripts.
 You just need to populate a global dictionary before executing it.
 There is no need to parse files or command line arguments.
-An example of this is [qutebrowser][4] were it allows the user to write userscripts, but it's up to the user to look into the environment dict for what it needs.
+An example of this is [qutebrowser][4] were it allows the user to write *userscripts*, but it's up to the user to look into the environment dict for what it needs.
 This practice is also common in cloud providers to inject credentials or connection strings for your app.

+On the other hand, environment variables shouldn’t hold sensitive data, there are potential security issues regarding accidental leaks via logging, error reporting services or child process inheritance.

+Well designed applications allow different ways to be configured.
+Each having it's pros and cons.

+If your app is a long running process, like a webserver, you can issue a
+``SIGHUP`` signal so that it reloads it's config from files.
+Env vars and
+command line arguments cannot be easily changed from the outside after
+the program startup.

+What matters here is that env vars, command line args and files (.ini, .yml and .toml) are the most standard formats to configure apps.
+You should be able to configure any app with standard unix tools and a text editor.
+Stick to these formats when possible.

+## Settings discoverability

-But what happens if a setting is passed as command line argument but also exist in the config file?
-Which one is more important?
+But what happens if a setting is passed as command line argument but also exist in a config file?
+Which source is more important?

 A proper settings-discoverability chain goes as follows: